 My Workflow

 So now my workflow goes something like this.
 Adjust the lens profiles in Lightroom, clean up the photo a little bit, and export for Color Efex Pro 4.
 I load up some of my custom recipes until I find the one I like.
 From there, do a few tweaks.
-Export back to Lightroom for final color or sharpness, which sometimes I’ll do in Photoshop.
+Export it back to Lightroom for final color or sharpness, which I sometimes do in Photoshop.
 My HDR workflow is a little different.
 It always creates the HDR file before going into Color Efex Pro.

 The Cross Balance Filter